 #5.
 Methods of payment

 According to The Paypers, online payments in Brazil are dominated by credit cards, which are used for 69% of all online payments.
-The second popular option is Boleto Bancário, accounting for 24% of online purchases in Brazil.
+The second most popular option is Boleto Bancário, accounting for 24% of online purchases in Brazil.

-Keeping all of this in mind, you can now decide on how do you want to approach your localization project and how can you access the Brazilian market.
+Keeping all of this in mind, you can now decide on how you want to approach your localization project and how can you access the Brazilian market.
 Whatever you decide, keep in mind that localization will need to take into account cultural specifics which we always point out to our clients.

 Do you need tips on localizing your business into different markets?
 Check out these blog posts: